wili4m/anti-china-htaccess/README.md

 Currently, only IPv4 lists are available.

+---

+### Origin of these CIDRs:

+I run a website (just a hobby) called LinuxZilla.
+Over the years, I’ve logged various IP addresses that performed some type of attack or degrading action.
+Combined with a few CIDR blocklists, this resulted in the current lists, which I’m now sharing here.

+---

 ### cidr directory:

 The cidr directory contains the IP address lists organized by country.
 The file names follow the [ISO=3166-1 alpha-2](https://en.wikipedia.org/wiki/ISO_3166-1_alpha-2#Officially_assigned_code_elements) country code standard.

+---

 ### whois directory: